milanterlunen/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/middlemarch-critical-histories-article-outline-spring2017.md

 	- creating the corpus
 	- the text-matcher algorithm
 - 3) Discussion: parts of the novel
-	- 1st half vs. 2nd half
+	a) 1st half vs. 2nd half
 		- Meta-discussion about visualization choices & binning, describing visualization choices for non-digital humanist readers
 		- Which books (of the 8 books) are most /least quoted
-	- Which chapters are most/least quoted
+	b) Which chapters are most/least quoted
 		- Chapter 20
-	- Which paragraphs (within Chapter 20) are most/least quoted
+	c) Which paragraphs (within Chapter 20) are most/least quoted
 		- Annotated edition?
 Jokey footnote
-	- Diachronic
+	d) Diachronic
 		- The rise and fall of chapter 15, this way of talking about the value of a diachronic analysis
 			- Compare diachronic view with a synchronic heat map
 - 4) Discussion: insights into the field